All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Safety Considerations

 Wellbutrin lowers the seizure threshold, and this is its most important safety concern.
 Factors that further increase seizure risk include abrupt discontinuation of alcohol or sedatives, eating disorders (particularly bulimia or anorexia), and electrolyte imbalances.
-If semaglutide's GI side effects lead to persistent vomiting or very low food intake, the resulting dehydration or electrolyte disturbances could theoretically elevate seizure risk.
+If semaglutide's GI side effects lead to persistent vomiting or very low food intake, the resulting dehydration or electrolyte disturbances could theoretically improve seizure risk.
 Patients should stay well hydrated and report prolonged nausea or vomiting to their provider promptly.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Wellbutrin can cause dry mouth and constipation, and semaglutide can also contribute to constipation.
 Patients taking both should be proactive about hydration and dietary fiber to manage this overlap.